You won't find another podcast like The Spine. I know, because I looked for one.

 In 2015, I was tired of hearing writers answer the same interview questions on other podcasts.
 Questions like, How do you find inspiration for the ideas in your books and What is your writing process?
 What I wanted to hear, and what no interviewer was asking, was how these writers became readers.
 Because that's where their stories begin — they, more than most, have been changed by reading.

 Whether or not you have been changed by what you've read, whether you're a reader with a capital R or you get most of your books from grocery store aisle endcaps, or if you just like listening to great podcasts, please consider supporting The Spine.
-(And a huge thank-you to everyone who is already a subscriber!)

 How you can help

 - Share The Spine with friends and family who love to read.

 - Rate the podcast on iTunes (this helps more than you may realize!)

 - Support The Spine with a donation.

 By the way, when I say that books can change your life, I mean it.
 Books have changed my life many times, but here are two biggies: